Skip to main content

 Notes Before Use

-- Connect the UTOR or a mainboard flashed with CAN bridge firmware to the host via USB.
+1. Connect the UTOR or a motherboard flashed with CAN bridge firmware to the host computer via USB.

-- Please log in to the host's backend via the network, do not use the serial port.
+2. Please log in to the host computer backend through the network, do not use the serial port.

-- If using the FlyOS-FAST system, CAN configuration is not required (the system is pre-configured for 1M rate, 1024 buffer).
+3. If using the FlyOS-FAST system, CAN configuration is not required (the system is preset with 1M rate, 1024 cache).

-Execute the following command to check for kernel CAN support:
+Execute the following command to detect kernel CAN support:

 sudo modprobe can && echo "Kernel supports CAN" || echo "Kernel does not support CAN"

-If "Kernel supports CAN" is displayed, you can proceed with configuration.
+If it displays "Kernel supports CAN", you can proceed with the configuration.

 ⚠️ This operation will overwrite the existing CAN0 configuration.
-A system restart is required after completion.
-FAST system does NOT need to execute this!
+The system needs to be restarted after completion.

-Choose the configuration method based on your system type:
+Choose the corresponding configuration method based on the system type:

 1M Rate Configuration: